Bursaries and Studentships

 In addition to our established bursaries, we have introduced two new awards: the RFS Viking Bursary and the RFS Future Foresters Studentships.

 Full details of all RFS bursaries can be found below and on the following pages.
-A quick guide to eligibility is available for download on the right hand side of this webpage.
+A summary of the key information is provided in Table 1, and available to download (see above right).